parsa-epfl/KnockoutKraken/README.md

 ## Synthesize ARMFlex
 Once your simulation works fine, you can synthesize ARMFlex.
 You will have to do it on a machine that has all the tools required by AMS F1.
 See above for a description.

-After generating verilog files in the `<armflex repo>/Verilog` folder you can synthesize the design to create design check-point and AFI image.
-Go to the directory `<armflex repo>/aws`
+After generating verilog files in the `<knockoutkraken repo>/Verilog` folder you can synthesize the design to create design check-point and AFI image.
+Go to the directory `<knockoutkraken repo>/aws`

 ```
-$ cd <armflex repo>/aws
+$ cd <knockoutkraken repo>/aws
 $ ./aws_build_dcp.sh
 ```
-This will take some time (several hours) and generate a design checkpoint in the `<armflex repo>/aws/armflex.runs/faas_1/build/checkpoints/to_aws/` folder.
+This will take some time (several hours) and generate a design checkpoint in the `<knockoutkraken repo>/aws/armflex.runs/faas_1/build/checkpoints/to_aws/` folder.

 # Run KnockoutKraken